 For example, if you have a holiday abroad planned in 3 months time and you want to save £150 to use as spending money, you will need to save £50 each month to reach that target.
 So each month you’d deduct £50 from your income and set it aside towards your savings goal.
 You are then free to spend the remainder of your money between other costs.

 If you are a fan of detail and like to know where every penny is going, this is the method for you.

 This approach involves keeping a record of all of your income and expenses and accounting for every pound.
-Start at zero and make a note of all of your expenses and other costs until you have a plan for every penny that you will have in income that month.
+Start at zero and note all your expenses and other costs until you have a plan for every penny you will have in income that month.